DaoCloud/DaoCloud-docs/docs/en/docs/baize/best-practice/add-scheduler.md

 ### Deploy Scheduler Plugins

-To deploy a secondary scheduler plugin in a working cluster, refer to [Deploying Secondary Scheduler Plugin](../../kpanda/user-guide/clusters/cluster-scheduler-plugin.md).
+To deploy a secondary scheduler plugin in a worker cluster, refer to [Deploying Secondary Scheduler Plugin](../../kpanda/user-guide/clusters/cluster-scheduler-plugin.md).

 ### Enable Scheduler Plugins in Intelligent Engine